 The Adult Protective Services program provides protective services (and referrals to community services) to adults who cannot protect or care for themselves.
 These adults are known as at-risk adults.
 They are considered to be at risk of mistreatment or self-neglect because:

-To report suspected neglect, or exploitation of an at-risk adult in Summit County during normal working hours, call 970-668-9160.
-Let the staff person know you would like to make an Adult Protection Referral.
+To report suspected abuse, neglect, or exploitation of an at-risk adult in Summit County please call the hotline at 1-844-264-5437.

 Report Mistreatment or Self-Neglect